DepartmentSchool of Civil Engineering and Surveying

 - Accurate prediction and validation of mechanical properties, damage patterns and crack propagation in compressed earth building blocks and structures via numerical simulation.

 Earth is recognised to be one of the first and most utilised building materials with evidence suggesting that humans have been shaping and compacting earth to form shelters for centuries.
 It is widely recognised that more than a third of all humanity lives in dwellings constructed with earth, particularly in low-income countries where there is a huge demand for cost-effective, energy-efficient, environmentally friendly yet durable construction materials.
-One such material is the compressed earth blocks (CEBs), which offers multi-tiered benefits such as improved mechanical properties, ease and fast pace construction, low embodies energy, high thermal mass, fire/earthquake resistance etc.
+One such material is the compressed earth blocks (CEBs), which offers multi-tiered benefits such as improved mechanical properties, ease and fast pace construction, low embodies energy, high thermal mass and fire/earthquake resistance among others.

 While the addition of cement or lime has proven successful in increasing the mechanical strength and durability of CEBs, the incorporation and associated production of chemical stabilisers such as Portland cement contributes significantly to anthropogenic CO2 emissions in the atmosphere and has a significant impact on the cost of production.
 Therefore, the partial or total replacement of cement/lime with natural cementitious materials like xanthan gum, guar gum and/or gelatine is critical to the achievement of sustainable development of structures built using stabilised earth blocks.